About the academic internship program at Tiffin University

 - Writing a paper.

-Please contact the Dean's Office of your school for assistance with the application process as well as researching potential internships.
+Please contact the Internship Coordinator of your school for assistance with the application process as well as researching potential internships.

-To view the Internship Guide and Internship Tutorial videos, visit the Internship section within Career Services on the MyTU portal
+To view the Internship Guide, visit the Internship section within Career Services on the MyTU portal

 Find Internship Postings